papit-fr/fsma/README.md

 ## Hypothesis

-The FSMA algorithm is generally faster than the SMA algorithm because of the computation ending sooner in case a temporary modulus is equal to 0.
+The FSMMEA algorithm is generally faster than the SMA algorithm because of the computation ending sooner in case a temporary modulus is equal to 0.
 The impact of storing the last modulus and comparing the current to 0 is negligible.

 ### Performance analysis

 Ongoing

+[^1]: Christof Paar, Jan Pelzl, Understanding Cryptography, section 7.4